 Pratt & Whitney Canada PW123 Turboprop Engine

-The PW100 series of engines is representative of today’s turboprop engine technology.
-These engines were designed for increased power and lower fuel consumption in anticipation of larger and faster regional aircraft.
-They power the Aerospatiale/Aeritalia ATR 42 and ATR 72, the British Aerospace ATP, the Boeing Canada de Havilland Division Dash 8 (DHC-8) Series 100 and 300, the Embraer EMB-120 Brasilia, the Fokker 50, and other regional aircraft around the world.
+Evolution of the PW100 series of turboprop engines began in the mid-1980s.
+Designed for increased power and lower fuel consumption in anticipation of larger and faster regional aircraft, the family powers the Aérospatiale/Aeritalia ATR 42 and ATR 72, the British Aerospace ATP, the Bombardier Dash 8 or Q Series, previously known as the de Havilland Canada Dash 8 or DHC-8, the Embraer EMB-120 Brasilia, the Fokker 50, and other regional aircraft around the world.

 Gift of Pratt & Whitney Canada, Inc.

 Type: Turboprop, 3 shaft

 Power rating: 1,775 kw (2,380 shp) at 1,200 rpm

 Compressor: Single-stage low pressure centrifugal, 1-stage high pressure centrifugal

 Turbine: Single-stage axial low pressure, single-stage axial high pressure, 2-stage axial power turbine.

 - Length 213 cm (84 in.) (approximate), Width 66 cm (26.0 in.), Height 84 cm (33.0 in.)